We provide information for ethnic communities about COVID-19 and what it means for you, your family, and your communities.

 International students: There are measures in place to ensure the international education community can find support.
 Information is on the Education New Zealand’s COVID-19 page.(external link)

-Healthcare for people without current visas: It is important that anyone with symptoms of COVID-19 call Healthline or their doctor immediately, whether you have a current visa or not.
+COVID Testing without current visas: It is important that anyone with symptoms of COVID-19 call Healthline immediately.
 Healthline is free — call 0800 358 5453.

 Foreign nationals support application: